giry-dev/mangrove-docs/docs/developers/strat-lib/guides/howtoGasreq.md

 # Determining gas requirements

 Determining %%gas requirements (gasreq)|gasreq%% for your offer logic in a maker contract is important to avoid failures, save on provision, and make offers as attractable as possible.
+There is a lot that can be said and calculated about gas requirements - we will focus on the essential here, and give you pointers for your own assessments.

 ## What to test

-To determine the gasreq, you need to measure the **worst case gas usage **when %%`makerExecute`|makerExecute%% and %%`makerPosthook`|makerPosthook%% are called.
+To determine the `gasreq`, you need to measure the **worst case gas usage **when %%`makerExecute`|makerExecute%% and %%`makerPosthook`|makerPosthook%% are called.
 There could be exception cases which are very gas costly, where you simply want the offer to fail instead (and you could skip those).

 As a strat builder, you should **verify your gas usage** in some specific scenarios, and **compare deltas to other scenarios** tested [here](https://github.com/mangrovedao/mangrove-core/blob/develop/test/core/gas/README.md#scenarios).
 You should then use the results to set a `gasreq` for your strat which covers the desired worst-case scenarios.
 The gas measurements are for the inner-most operation.